ainsu23/ainsuasty.com/content/about.md

 ## PROJECTS

-As long as I can't show you my projects done in my previous works, I have created own projects with colombian public data in order to describe the beauty and not so beauty of my country
+As long as I can't show you my projects done in my previous works, I have created own projects with public data in order to describe my passion for data.

 *All would be uploaded to my [GitHub](https://github.com/ainsu23)*